Post at Abiquiu |

 (1862), near Glorieta

 Colorado Volunteers encamped here prior to the Battle of Apache Canyon (March 26, 1862).
 The Battle of Glorieta Pass occurred here on March 28, 1862.
-The ranch was used as a Confederate hospital after the battle.
+The ranch was used as a Confederate hospital after the battle, one sod building still exists adjacent to the highway (I-25/US 85/US 84).
+The battle site and interpretive trail were reopened to the general public in 2009, as a unit of the Pecos National Historical Park (NPS).
 "Pigeon" was the nickname of ranch owner Alexander Valle.

 Camp at Johnson's Ranch